CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ### Example

 ```
-cumulus@switch:~$ nv set vrf default router bgp address-family ipv4-unicast route-export to-evpn default-route-origination on
+cumulus@switch:~$ nv set vrf default router bgp address-family ipv4-unicast route-export to-evpn default-route-origination enabled
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

-## <h>nv set vrf \<vrf-id\> router bgp address-family ipv4-unicast route-export to-evpn enable</h>
+## <h>nv set vrf \<vrf-id\> router bgp address-family ipv4-unicast route-export to-evpn state</h>

 Turns IPv4 prefix-based routing using EVPN type-5 routes on or off for the specified VRF.
 When `on`, the switch can announce IP prefixes in the BGP RIB as EVPN type-5 routes.
-The default setting is `off`.
+The default setting is `disabled`.

+{{%notice note%}}
+In Cumulus Linux 5.14 and earlier, you specify `enable on` or `enable off` instead of `state enabled` or `state disabled`.
+{{%/notice%}}

 ### Command Syntax